sevifinance/Sevi-Docs/docs/developer/intro.md

 By tapping into the flexibility of partner APIs, businesses can create a more intuitive and efficient purchasing process for both their operational needs and their customer's convenience.
 Whether you are managing an online store or handling complex enterprise-level transactions, there is an integration solution that can meet your specific requirements.

 # API

 We currently offers a Graphql API, while the partner API's only expose a portion of the available API's.
 If your organization requires a different integration, please inform us, as we may have an API suitable for your needs.
 The Graphql can be queried using your standard REST client query tools.

+#### Postman collection

+[Visit the postman collection](https://www.postman.com/sevi-api) to view and test the GRAPHQL, REST and webhook details in postman.
+Both staging and production details are provided.

+#### Graphql Playground

 The production partner Graphql API playground can be found at [Find here the production partner graphql API playground](https://partner.sevi.io/graphql)